asengupta/avishek.net/_posts/2022-12-05-pytorch-guide-plenoxels-nerf-part-2.md

 $$

 The above technique will be used to derive the discrete implementation of the integration of the transmittances along a given ray, which is what we will be using in our code.

+### The Discrete Volumetric Rendering Model

+We still need to translate the mathematical form of the volumetric rendering model into a form suitable for implementation in code.
+To do this, we will have to discretise the integration procedure.

 Let's assume two samples along a ray with their distances as $$s_i$$ and $$s_{i+1}$$.
 The quantities $$c(s)$$ and $$\sigma(s)$$ are constant within this segment, and are denoted as $$c_i$$ and $$\sigma_i$$ respectively.
 Let the distance between these two samples be $$d_i$$Let us substitute these limits in $$\eqref{eq:volumetric-rendering-integration}$$ to get: